alizadina/mediumish/_posts/2024-07-31-Learning-by-Debugging-Kafka-Local-Setup.md

 layout: post
 title:  "Learning by Debugging: Kafka Local Setup"
 categories: [Apache Kafka, Local Kafka, Docker Compose, Ansible, Kafka Troubleshooting ]
-teaser: Unlock the full potential of local Kafka setups for rapid development, testing, and seamless management
+teaser: Discover the power of Kafka with our comprehensive guide to setting up, testing, and debugging in a local sandbox environment—perfect for streamlining your development and troubleshooting processes!
 authors: Subramanya
 featured: false
 hidden: false